 There are two issues with being fully interconnected in the insurance industry.
 Primarily, Acceptance of technology for increasing the ease of business, like using GIS technology to check the authenticity of claims, or having an Enterprise Performance Management in place to ensure the flow between divisions.

 Secondly, leveraging the data generated which has been traditionally low in this sector with the increasing regulation and uncertain times.
-But, with the consumers going increasingly digital and are comparing products and prices online, the decision-making parameters are changing.
-But with this behavior, there are new data touchpoints that are being created and the opportunity to leverage this is huge.
+But, with the consumers going increasingly digital and comparing products and prices online, the decision-making parameters are changing.
+But with this behaviour, there are new data touchpoints that are being created and the opportunity to leverage this is huge.